isabella232/api-documentation-1/glossary.md

 ## E
 <dl>
   <dt>Exchange</dt>
-  <dd>Instead of refunding payment as result of buyer returning goods from original sale the buyer and seller might agree on buyer receiving some other goods.
-This is called an exchange.</dd>
+  <dd>Instead of returning a payment, a seller can use an exchange with different goods than what was in the original sale, to refund a buyer.</dd>
 </dl>

 <dl>